prt-prt/esp32-MotorController/v2/WIRING.md

 - Verify power connections (VM and GND)
 - Ensure PWM signals are being generated
 - Confirm motor connections to AOUT and BOUT pins
+- Check the output voltage of your step-up converter (should be 6V)

 ### Motors Running In Wrong Direction
 - Swap the motor terminal connections (AOUT1/AOUT2 or BOUT1/BOUT2)